Are you a resident or nonresident?

 State specific deductions.

-- NY requires driver’s license ID, issuing state, expiration date, and issue date.
+- NY: requires driver’s license ID, issuing state, expiration date, and issue date, or simply upload images of front and back of your driver’s license.

 ITIN (Individual Taxpayer Identification Number) applicant (the person who needs ITIN) only: